heptarch/heptarch.github.io/drafts/cone.md

 *Ground floor.* The ground floor has ample footage, around $\pi \cdot 1.5^2 \text{ m}^2 \approx 7 \text{ m}^2$ at height $2 \text{ m}$ (the excised segment is outside this).
 This central circle is bisected, with the left half on entry devoted to domestic utility—a bar fridge, oven and sink, some counter space and bar stools for eating—and the right half for leisure—a semicircular couch, divan and spruce coffee table (formed from the intersection of hyperbolae).
 Appliances, countertops, and couch are recessed to maximize central footage.
 Three circular "porthole" windows of radius $0.25 \text{ m}$ and height $1.5 \text{ m}$ are serried equally around the non-face periphery of the cone.

 *Loft.* A retractible ladder ascends to a loft bedroom, with total area $\approx 7 \text{ m}^2$, large enough to comfortably accomodate a queen bed ($1.53 \times 2.03 \text{ m}^2$) if displaced from the ladderway.
 The lower recesses house storage units for clothes, with additional hinged compartments for larger items secured to the inner walls.
-The apex of the cone houses a "reverse smokehole", with a hole upwind generating pressure which keeps hot air inside.
-The hole is on a secondary ring, with the primary the raceway of a weathervane freely mounted atop the cone.
+The apex of the cone houses a "reverse smokehole", with an aperture upwind generating pressure which keeps hot air inside.
+This aperture is formed by removing a segment from a rotating secondary ring, the primary being the raceway of a weathervane freely mounted atop the cone.

-*Burrow.* The SPF hardwood flooring has a circular porthole
+*Burrow.* The flooring of SPF hardwood has a circular porthole

 ## VIII. <a href="#toc">Exam</a><a id="sec-8" name="sec-8"></a>